 IoT technologies have become increasingly used in the current era because of its applicability e-healthcare to systems particularly in enhancing sustainability [27, 29-34].
-Through complementary strategies and techniques, IoT can be used to operate healthcare monitoring devices, resources efficiently, prevent the spread of infection and improve the delivery of the patient health care; these examples are among the many benefits of this technology to society, the environment and the economy [7,20].
+Through complementary strategies and techniques, IoT can be used to operate healthcare monitoring devices, manage resources efficiently, prevent the spread of infection and improve the delivery of the patient health care; these examples are among the many benefits of this technology to society, the environment and the economy [7,20], IoT is an integration of several technologies to create a robust systems as illustrated in Figure 1.